FindArticles FindArticles

 SHARE

-BOOX’s palm-size e-paper handheld is about to make a bigger leap than anyone expected: a color screen and built-in cellular.
-In early previews, the upcoming Palma Color reads like an e-reader, but behaves more and more like a smartphone—minus the eye strain and battery anxiety.
+BOOX’s palm-size e-paper handheld is getting ready to make a bigger leap than anyone expected: It’s getting a color screen and we’re not even talking e-ink coloring like the new Kindle Oasis, and there’s built-in cellular.
+In an early preview this week, it reads like an e-reader but feels increasingly like a smartphone, just minus the eye strain and the anxiety of a drained battery.

 Table of Contents

-• Built like a phone, powered by Android
+• Shaped like a phone, powered by Android

 • Battery life and trade‑offs